imantung/imantung.github.io/gist/techstacks/java.md

 - [JVM Options](https://www.oracle.com/technetwork/articles/java/vmoptions-jsp-140102.html)
 - [JVM Enhancements](https://docs.oracle.com/javase/7/docs/technotes/guides/vm/performance-enhancements-7.html)

-Options:
+Non standard option
+- Use `java -X` to display non standard option
-- begin with `-X` are non-standard (not guaranteed to be supported on all VM implementations), and are subject to change without notice
+- option begin with `-X` are non-standard (not guaranteed to be supported on all VM implementations), and are subject to change without notice
-- specified with `-XX `are not stable and are subject to change without notice
+- option specified with `-XX `are not stable and are subject to change without notice

 ### Installation